 African Photojournalism Database

-Brian Otieno is a freelance photojournalist who operates an online photo project called “KiberaStories” since 2013.
-He was raised in Kibera – the Africa’s most vibrant, biggest shantytown in Nairobi, Kenya.
+Brian Otieno (born 1993) is a freelance photojournalist who operates an online photo project called “KiberaStories” since 2013.
+He was raised in Kibera – Africa’s most vibrant, biggest shantytown in Nairobi, Kenya.
 He is also a graduate from Multimedia University of Kenya with a Diploma in Journalism and Strategic Public Relations.

 2016 - UNESCO MGIEP Youth Lens, 2015 - Be The Change